 ARE THERE ANY DISCOUNTS FOR MULTIPLE CHILDREN?

 Yes!
 If you already have one child signed up, the next child gets 25% off their fees.
-Any subsequent child gets 50% of their fees.

 ARE THERE ANY SCHOLARSHIP PROGRAMS AVAILABLE?